HealthHealth

 Definition

 This indicator shows the percentage of children younger than one year who are fully immunised.
-“Full immunisation” refers to children having received all the required doses of vaccines given in the first year of life.
+‘Full immunisation’ refers to children having received all the required doses of vaccines given in the first year of life.
+The primary course of immunisation in the first year includes BCG, OPV 1,2 & 3, DTP-Hib 1,2 & 3, HepB 1,2 & 3, and 1st measles vaccination (usually at 9 months).

 Data